Tornado: Radar

 Today most developed countries have a network of weather radars, which serves as the primary method of detecting hook signatures that are likely associated with tornadoes.
 In the United States and a few other countries, Doppler weather radar stations are used.
 These devices measure the velocity and radial direction (towards or away from the radar) of the winds within a storm, and so can spot evidence of rotation in storms from over 100 mi away.
 When storms are distant from a radar, only areas high within the storm are observed and the important areas below are not sampled.
 Data resolution also decreases with distance from the radar.
 Some meteorological situations leading to tornadogenesis are not readily detectable by radar and tornado development may occasionally take place more quickly than radar can complete a scan and send the batch of data.
-Doppler radar systems can detect mesocyclones within a supercell thunderstorm.
-This allows meteorologists to predict tornado formations throughout thunderstorms.
+Doppler weather radar systems can detect mesocyclones within a supercell thunderstorm, which allows meteorologists to predict tornado formations within thunderstorms.

 Storm spotting

-Spotters usually are trained by the NWS on behalf of their respective organizations, and report to them.
+Spotters are usually trained by the NWS on behalf of their respective organizations, and report to them.
 The organizations activate public warning systems such as sirens and the Emergency Alert System (EAS), and they forward the report to the NWS.

 There are more than 230,000 trained Skywarn weather spotters across the United States.

 In Canada, a similar network of volunteer weather watchers, called Canwarn, helps spot severe weather, with more than 1,000 volunteers.
 In Europe, several nations are organizing spotter networks under the auspices of Skywarn Europe and the Tornado and Storm Research Organisation (TORRO) has maintained a network of spotters in the United Kingdom since 1974.